glic3rinu/passlib/docs/lib/passlib.ext.django.rst

      This is the default behavior if ``PASSLIB_CONTEXT`` is not set.

-     The exact default policy can be found at :data:`passlib.ext.django.utils.DEFAULT_CTX`.
+     The exact default policy can be found in :data:`~passlib.ext.django.utils.DEFAULT_CTX`.

    * ``None``, in which case this app will do nothing when django is loaded.

-   * A :class:`~passlib.context.CryptContext`
+   * A multiline configuration string suitable for passing to :meth:`passlib.context.CryptPolicy.from_string`.
-     instance which will be used in place of the normal Django password hash routines.

-     It is *strongly* recommended to use a context which will support the existing Django hashes.
+     It is *strongly* recommended to use a configuration which will support the existing Django hashes

-   * A multiline config string suitable for passing to :meth:`passlib.context.CryptPolicy.from_string`.
-     This will be parsed and used much like a :class:`!CryptContext` instance.
+     (see :data:`~passlib.ext.django.utils.STOCK_CTX`).

 ``PASSLIB_GET_CATEGORY``